 Note: This list doesn’t include cryptocurrency exchanges that will operate in the Cagayan Economic Zone Authority (CEZA).
 CEZA-based cryptocurrency exchange will service users outside the Philippines.

-Having cryptocurrency exchanges based in the country will let Filipinos trade their Philippine fiat to cryptocurrency without the need of going to a foreign crypto exchange.
+Having cryptocurrency exchanges based in the country will let Filipinos trade their Philippine fiat to cryptocurrency without needing to use a foreign crypto exchange.
 This will save the Filipino users money in terms of fees as they no longer need to trade their fiat to BTC and then make a trade.

 With the rate SEC and BSP are going with their regulations, they are giving the Filipino users more confidence and security in doing cryptocurrency trades.
-These regulations not only gives security but it helps spread awareness while promoting innovation.
+These regulations not only give security but they help spread awareness while promoting innovation.

 - List of Licensed Offshore Cryptocurrency Exchanges from the Philippines CEZA